alokbind07/Metro-App/README.md

 ## How to Use

-Compile and run the code.
+1.Compile and run the code.

-1.Follow the on-screen instructions to choose an action from the menu.
+2.Follow the on-screen instructions to choose an action from the menu.

-2.Enter the required inputs based on the chosen action.
+3.Enter the required inputs based on the chosen action.

-3.View the results and continue exploring the metro map functionality.
+4.View the results and continue exploring the metro map functionality.

-4.Feel free to modify and enhance the code according to your requirements.
+Feel free to modify and enhance the code according to your requirements.